Hallur20/GutenbergDatabaseExamProject/README.md

 ])
 ```
 <h1>Measure Behavior</h1>
-<h4>The application behavior measurements are obtained, after creating a connection to the databases for each execute query (Time= DbConnectionTime + queryExcutionTime), that's why it took longer time then expected, but if we connect to the database before executing the queries then take time only for the query execution, with that process we will obtain better results  (Time =  queryExcutionTime).</h4>
+<h4>The application behavior measurements are obtained after creating a connection to the databases for each execute query (Time = DbConnectionTime + queryExcutionTime).
+That's why it took longer time then expected, but if we connected to the database before executing the queries, take time only for the query execution, with that process we will obtain better results (Time =  queryExcutionTime).</h4>

 <table>
 <thead>